wulib-wustl-edu/goldenseal-docs/pages/samvera/developer_resources/building-searches.md

 ### Overview

 Blacklight generates `app/models/search_builder.rb` into your application.
 It defaults to including `Blacklight::Solr::SearchBuilderBehavior` which are functions that allow Blacklight to talk to Solr (vs another search engine).
 Samvera generates `include Hydra::AccessControlsEnforcement` for filtering searches by access (groups & users).
-Finally Hyrax generates `include Hyrax::SearchFilters` which overrides the Samvera filters and allows users with the admin role to see all documents.
+Finally Goldenseal generates `include Hyrax::SearchFilters` which overrides the Samvera filters and allows users with the admin role to see all documents.

-Hyrax then sets the `blacklight_config.config.search_builder_class = Hyrax::CatalogSearchBuilder` in the catalog controller.
+Goldenseal then sets the `blacklight_config.config.search_builder_class = Hyrax::CatalogSearchBuilder` in the catalog controller.
 This enables the public search to not show works that are suppressed (in workflow) and to find a work if an attached file matches the search query.